Leica T vs X Vario

 |Ricoh GR II||APS-C||16.1||4928||3264||1080/30p||23.6||13.7||1078||80|

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, and both provide the same movie specifications (1080/30p).

-Beyond body and sensor, cameras can and do differ across a range of features.
+Apart from body and sensor, cameras can and do differ across a range of features.
 The T Typ 701 and the X Vario are similar in the sense that neither of the two has a viewfinder.
 The images are, thus, framed using live view on the rear LCD.
+However, optional viewfinders – the Visoflex (Typ 020) for the T Typ 701 and the EVF 2 for the X Vario – are available as accessories.
 The adjacent table lists some of the other core features of the Leica T and Leica X Vario along with similar information for a selection of comparators.
-If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 Arguments in favor of the Leica T (Typ 701):